 The internet and related technologies provide wonderful opportunities for creativity, learning and communication.
-However, our setting recognises that there are also risks associated with this, including sexual grooming, abuse and exploitation, sexual grooming, abuse and exploitation cyberbullying and exposure to inappropriate material.
+However, our setting recognises that there are also risks associated with this, including: sexual grooming, abuse and exploitation, cyberbullying and exposure to inappropriate material.

 Online Safety is viewed as part of our schools safeguarding role and responsibility.
 Members of staff are made aware of the schools online safety policy and procedures, including our acceptable use of technology expectations regarding communication and use of social media.
-In this school staff and pupil website searches are monitored and reported to SLT
+In this school staff and pupil website searches are monitored and reported to SLT daily.